 The Victorian HPFV network provides improved access for 30-metre and 36.5-metre A-Doubles, operating up to 85.5 tonnes.

-A condition of this scheme is that vehicles be monitored under the Intelligent Access Program (to manage route compliance with the approved network) and be fitted with a Category B or C type-approved On-board mass (OBM) system (to manage mass compliance).
+A condition of this scheme is that vehicles be monitored under the Intelligent Access Program (to manage route compliance with the approved network) and be fitted with a Category B or C on-board mass (OBM) system (to manage mass compliance).

 OBM systems will be used to enable the Victorian Department of Transport use of Intelligent Mass on the HPFV network.

 Intelligent Mass will provide Victorian road managers with visibility over the loading of participating vehicles on the network—invaluable for improved network planning, maintenance, investment and measuring the benefits to industry of the scheme.

 Initial assessment of the program indicates that, conservatively, A-Doubles operating under this scheme will reduce the number of trips required by 128 percent over what would be expected if standard articulated or rigid trucks were used.
 A-Doubles are also over 40 percent more efficient than standard B-Doubles.
 Growth in this scheme has been significant, with over 650 vehicles now enrolled.

 The image below indicates the visibility to road managers of vehicles monitored through TCA’s applications.
 The map demonstrates the core use of the scheme to service export markets in regional areas, as well as interstate freight and safer, more efficient container and other freight movements in complex urban environments.